AhmedElsherbini/Clean-your-Linux/README.md

 ## Installation

 This is a very simple script.
-I use it regulary to clean my UX OS PC.
+I made ir regulary to clean my UX OS PC.

 Just type